sematext/docs/docs/logagent/output-filter-removefields.md

 ## Output filter: remove-fields

 This plugin removes fields before the output happens.
-All occurrences of the original field value are replaced in the log "message" field with the string "!REMOVED!".
+All occurrences of the original field values can be replaced in the log "message" field with the string `!REMOVED!`.
+To mask the field values in the message field set the flag `maskValuesInMessageField` to `true`.

 In the context of data protection regulations like GDPR you might need to mask data fields, especially when you handover log data to 3rd parties.